JKonnu/Pwned-Labs-Writeups/Intro to AWS IAM Enumeration/Write-up.md

 <br>
 <br>

-The credentials obtained from assuming the role was configured:
+We obtained credentials for the role and we can configure them for further enumeration:
 ```bash
 aws configure
 ```